CSE370 Laboratory Assignment 4

 generated by the compilation process and understand what equations were

-Hand in a print out of your decoder implementation using c74XXX gates in
+your decoder implementation using c74XXX gates in Active-HDL to a TA.

-Demonstrate both the PAL and multiplexer implementations on your prototyping
+both the PAL and multiplexer implementations on your prototyping board.

 Comments to: mailto:cse370-webmaster@cs